When is Russia Day?

-The National Day of the Russian Federation, Russia Day commemorates the formal adoption, on 12 June 1991 of the Declaration of Sovereignty of the Russian Federation which declared Russia's "independence" from the USSR.
+The National Day of the Russian Federation, Russia Day commemorates the formal adoption, on 12 June 1990 of the Declaration of Sovereignty of the Russian Federation which declared Russia's 'independence' from the USSR.

 Since 1991, the holiday has changed its name twice.
 It was originally called 'Independence Day'.

-In 1994 it was renamed to the catchy 'Day of the adoption of the Declaration of Sovereignty of the Russian Federation'.
+In 1994 it was renamed to the rather cumbersome 'Day of the adoption of the Declaration of Sovereignty of the Russian Federation'.

 On 1 February 2002 it was officially renamed to Russia Day.